 We have financed our operations primarily through revenue from product sales, royalties and strategic collaboration agreements, as well as public offering and private placements of debt and equity securities.
-At March 31, 2020, we had approximately \$1.5 billion in cash and investments in marketable securities.
+At September 30, 2020, we had approximately \$1.2 billion in cash and investments in marketable securities.
 As noted above, on April 13, 2020, we repaid the principal and accrued interest of our senior notes totaling \$254.8 million.

 We estimate that we have working capital to fund our current business plans for the next twelve months.
-We expect the clinical development of our proprietary drug candidates including bempegaldesleukin, NKTR-358, NKTR-262 and NKTR-255 will continue to require significant investment to continue to advance in clinical development with the objective of entering into a collaboration partnership or obtaining regulatory approval.
+We expect the clinical development of our proprietary drug candidates including bempegaldesleukin, NKTR-358, NKTR-262 and NKTR-255 will continue to require significant investment to continue to advance in clinical development with the objective of obtaining regulatory approval or entering into one or more collaboration partnerships.
 In the past, we have received a number of significant payments from collaboration agreements and other significant transactions.
 In April 2018, we received a total of \$1.85 billion from BMS including a \$1.0 billion upfront payment and an \$850.0 million premium investment in our common stock.
 In July 2017, we entered into a collaboration agreement for NKTR-358 with Lilly, under which we received a \$150.0 million upfront payment.
 In the future, we expect to receive substantial payments from our collaboration agreements with BMS and Lilly and other existing and future collaboration transactions if drug candidates in our pipeline achieve positive clinical or regulatory outcomes.
-In particular, under the BMS Collaboration Agreement, we are entitled to \$1.45 billion of clinical, regulatory and commercial launch milestones, \$650.0 million of which are associated with approval and launch of bempegaldesleukin in its first indication in the U.S., EU and Japan (subject to \$100.0 million in creditable payments based on clinical milestones that could occur prior to the approval and launch of bempegaldesleukin).
+In particular, under the BMS Collaboration Agreement, we are entitled to \$1.455 billion of clinical, regulatory and commercial launch milestones (of which, we have received \$50.0 million).
+Of the remaining milestones, \$625.0 million are associated with approval and launch of bempegaldesleukin in its first indication in the U.S., EU and Japan (which reflects the reduction for the \$25.0 million nonrefundable, creditable milestone for the first patient, first visit in the muscle-invasive bladder cancer trial that BMS paid to us in March 2020).
 As a result, whether and when bempegaldesleukin is approved in any indication will have a significant impact on our future liquidity and capital resources.
 We have no credit facility or any other sources of committed capital.

 In the short term, we do not anticipate that the effects of the COVID-19 pandemic will have a material effect on our results of operations or financial position since we do not generate significant cash flows from recurring revenues and our revenues are generally less affected by shelter-in place or similar orders.
-However, if the effects of the COVID-19 pandemic delay the commencement or enrollment of patients in our clinical trials, the completion of these trials may also be delayed, which in turn may delay our ability to file for regulatory approval and commercialize these products (if approved) or enter into collaboration agreements.
+However, if delays caused by the COVID-19 pandemic in commencing and enrolling patients in our clinical trials or those run by our partners result in a delay in completing these trials, our ability to file for regulatory approval and commercialize these products (if approved) or enter into collaboration agreements may also be delayed.

 Due to the potential for adverse developments in the credit markets, we may experience reduced liquidity with respect to some of our investments in marketable securities.
 These investments are generally held to maturity, which, in accordance with our investment policy, is less than two years.
 However, if the need arises to liquidate such securities before maturity, we may experience losses on liquidation.
-At March 31, 2020, the average time to maturity of the investments held in our portfolio was approximately six months.
 To date we have not experienced any liquidity issues with respect to these securities.
-We utilized proceeds of investments that had matured to repay \$254.8 million for our senior notes and accrued interest on April 13, 2020.
 We believe that, even allowing for potential liquidity issues with respect to these securities and the effect of the COVID-19 pandemic on the financial markets, our remaining cash and investments in marketable securities will be sufficient to meet our anticipated cash needs for at least the next twelve months.